Agape Bible Study

 61-63

-Arrested upon his return to Rome.
-Martyrdom by beheading; 2 Timothy letter 67
+Arrested upon his return to Rome; martyrdom by beheading 67

 +Paul's life can be related to four dates fixed by external historical sources:

-Paul recorded that three years passed from the time of his conversion until his first journey to Jerusalem (Galatians 1:17-18) and that there was a 14-year span (Galatians 2:1) between his first and his second visit to Jerusalem to consult with the Apostles at the Council of Jerusalem (the ancients counted without the concept of 0 as a place value so the first number or day or year in any series would count as #1).
-If the Council of Jerusalem was in AD 49 then Paul's first visit to Jerusalem was in AD 36.
+Paul recorded that three years passed from the time of his conversion until his first journey to Jerusalem (Galatians 1:17-18) and that there was a 14 year span (Galatians 2:1) between his first and his second visit to Jerusalem to consult with the Apostles at the Council of Jerusalem (the ancients counted without the concept of 0 as a place value so the first number or day or year in any series would count as #1).
+If the Council of Jerusalem was in 49/50 AD then Paul's first visit to Jerusalem was in 36/37 AD.